nodejscn/node-api-cn/cli/heap_prof.md

 Starts the V8 heap profiler on start up, and writes the heap profile to disk before exit.

-If `--heap-prof-dir` is not specified, the generated profile will be placed in the current working directory.
+If `--heap-prof-dir` is not specified, the generated profile is placed in the current working directory.

-If `--heap-prof-name` is not specified, the generated profile will be named `Heap.${yyyymmdd}.${hhmmss}.${pid}.${tid}.${seq}.heapprofile`.
+If `--heap-prof-name` is not specified, the generated profile is named `Heap.${yyyymmdd}.${hhmmss}.${pid}.${tid}.${seq}.heapprofile`.

 ```console